acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

 }
 ```

-In this case when an Acorn consumer deploys the Acorn in production (3) replicas will be deployed.
-When the developer working on this app runs it locally with `acorn dev .` there will only be a single replica deployed by default.
+In this case when an Acorn consumer deploys the Acorn in production, 3 replicas will be deployed.
+When the developer working on this app runs it locally with `acorn run --profile dev .` there will only be a single replica deployed by default.

 In either case, consumers of the Acorn can pass `--replicas #` to customize the deployment.